JaneliaSciComp/EM_recon_pipeline/doc/flyem/Z0720_07m/recon_p04_alignment_solve.md

 ![](Sec26-v2-poorly-aligned-tiles.png)

-In this case, `z 552` has a big wave going through it and the third tile (in column 2) is not connected to its neighbor.
-That column remains disconnected until the `z 1200` area.
-To correct the problem, we can either remove/trim the column tiles or add point matches to better connect the tiles and prevent them from drifting apart during the solve process.
+In this case, `z 552` has a big wave going through it and the third tile (in cell 0,2) is not connected to its neighbor.
+That cell remains disconnected until the `z 1200` area.
+To correct the problem, we can either remove/trim the cell tiles or add point matches to better connect the tiles and prevent them from drifting apart during the solve process.
 Removal is the best option when the tiles do not contain any useful information.
 In all other cases, the tile connections should be improved.